zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 1. Staging input data for processing

     Most typically, you will be [transferring directly](http://chtc.cs.wisc.edu/transfer-data-researchdrive.shtml) between ResearchDrive and CHTC.
-To transfer an archived or compressed directory (.tar or .tar.gz) from ResearchDrive to the CHTC staging input folder:
+To transfer an archived/compressed (.tar or .tar.gz) or unarchived directories from ResearchDrive to the CHTC staging input folder:

     <details>
-    <summary> ResearchDrive -> CHTC transfer (interactive)</summary>
+    <summary> ResearchDrive -> CHTC transfer of archived folder (interactive)</summary>
     ```
     # log into CHTC staging server and navigate to input folder
     ssh {net-id}@transfer.chtc.wisc.edu